discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 - What can they find here?
 - Why should they visit here?

-Edit this topic and write a **brief introduction for your forum** that explains what the heck is going on here – so new users who find your forum will have some idea what they're getting into, and what the purpose of your forum is.
+Edit this topic and write a **brief introduction for your forum** that explains what the heck is going on here.
 Don't write a novel because nobody will read it.
 What is the "elevator pitch" for your forum?
 How would you describe this forum to a stranger on an elevator when you have about 1 minute to talk?

 Also, you should know that **pinning topics works a little differently in Discourse** compared to other forums.